Bridging Generative and Discriminative Noisy-Label Learning via Direction-Agnostic EM Formulation: Method

-The first term in the right-hand side (RHS) of Eq.~\eqref{eq:optim_goal} and Eq.~\eqref{eq:pyx_optim_goal} is optimised with the cross-entropy loss to maximise the expected log likelihood (i.e., the M-step in the EM algorithm):
+The first term on the right-hand side (RHS) of Eq.~\eqref{eq:optim_goal} and Eq.~\eqref{eq:pyx_optim_goal} is optimized with the cross-entropy loss to maximize the expected log-likelihood (i.e., the M-step in the EM algorithm):